benjaminmue/Docker_Unraid_HianimeDownloader/SECURITY.md

 # Security Documentation

-This document outlines the security measures implemented in GDownloader WebGUI to protect against common web application vulnerabilities.
+This document outlines the security measures implemented in HiAni DL WebGUI to protect against common web application vulnerabilities.

 ## 🏠 Deployment Context: LAN/Home Use

-**GDownloader is designed for internal, trusted network (LAN) deployment only.**
+**HiAni DL is designed for internal, trusted network (LAN) deployment only.**

 > ⚠️ **Important:** This application is **NOT hardened for public internet exposure**.
 It should only be deployed on:
 > - Home networks (192.168.x.x, 10.x.x.x)